dw-hurt/phd-sacred-bonds-thesis/project_management/weekly_review.md

 ### Major Wins
 *List 3-5 significant accomplishments.
 Examples:*
-- Completed first draft of Chapter 1, Section 1.1 (1,500 words)
+-Completed majority of gitbook and hub setup
-- Processed Jung's "Psychology of the Transference" and extracted 18 quotes
+- uploaded 2 sources and had AI complete summary and quotes
-- Resolved technical issue with GitBook sync
+- configred project to do in Github
 - [Add your accomplishments]

 ### Progress by Stage
 **Stage 1 (Source Processing):**
-- [What sources were processed this week?]
+- 2
 - [Any sources acquired but not yet processed?]

 **Stage 2 (Integration):**
-- [How many quotes extracted?]
+- 28
 - [Any integration notes created?]

 **Stage 3 (Chapter Development):**